wwq5-code/OUL/Experimental_results/On_MNIST/Forgeability/Rebuttal.md

 accuracy of shadow model 0.9455 accuracy of server's model 0.9874

+The **Table R6** of additional experiments on the black-box setting:

 | On MNIST       |  USR  = 1%|  2%  | 3%  |  4% | 5% |
 | --------         | --------    | -------- | -------- |  -------- |   -------- |
 | Model Acc. (white-box)      | 98.52%      | 98.55%   |  98.15%  |  98.19%   |  95.43%    |